Los Angeles County Department of Mental Health

 The Los Angeles County Department of Mental Health (LACDMH or DMH), is the largest county mental health department in the United States and provides mental health services for Los Angeles County residents.
 DMH directly operates 75 program sites in the county and serves over 250,000 clients annually.
 DMH's headquarters is located on Vermont Avenue in Koreatown, Los Angeles, California.

+The department works with the County's two other health departments, the Los Angeles County Department of Health Services and the Los Angeles County Department of Public Health, in a cooperative healthcare integration effort.